codemagic-ci-cd/codemagic-docs/content/flutter-configuration/moving-wfe-to-yaml.md

 ---
 title: Moving From Workflow Editor to YAML
-description: How to move from Codemagic workflow editor to yaml configuration.
+description: How to move from Codemagic Workflow Editor to YAML configuration.
 weight: 7
 ---